 Routine Medical Foot Care

-by Nicolien Wilder, Certified Wound and Foot Care Nurse
+by Nicolien Wilder, Certified Foot Care Nurse

 As we get older, foot care can become more difficult to do ourselves.
 With the Senior population growing, it can be more difficult to find a podiatrist to help you with routine footcare.